-- The sequence consists of nine units, that are repeated as part of a 2 or 3 yearly cycle.
-Where there is a 2 year cycle, there will be delivery of half termly units in some terms to ensure coverage of all 9 units.
-The Astra Zeneca and EQUALS schemes of work are used to provide activity ideas and structure key areas of focus. - Pupils have access to key scientific language and vocabulary within each unit.
+- The sequence consists of nine units, that are repeated as part of a 3-yearly cycle.
+The Astra Zeneca and EQUALS schemes of work are used to structure key areas of focus. - Pupils have access to key scientific language and vocabulary within each unit.
 This is presented in a variety of formats including symbols, Makaton signs and adapted Communication resources including Aided Language Displays. - Pupils use a range of resources, many of which have been especially selected and adapted for the pupil, to maximise their access, develop their curiosity, knowledge and understanding of working scientifically.
 They will be encouraged to make comments, observations and ask questions. - Pupils reflect and revisit previous learning to ensure that knowledge and skills are fully understood, embedded and can be applied.
 This allows pupils to link ideas together, enabling some to ask questions and become enquiry- based learners.
 Pupils are given opportunities to problem solve and implement skills into real life contexts. - Cross curricular links are made wherever possible.